 5 tips for reducing alcohol addiction

 I’m sure you’ll agree that some addictions feel less acceptable than others.
 Drinking wine or a beer with friends is very socially acceptable.
 However, it can be a different matter when you start to feel it is taking over your life.
-Today, drugs - in particular cannabis - may be in fact more socially acceptable for some people, than smoking, whilst 20 years ago, things were the opposite way round.
+Today, drugs - in particular, cannabis - may be in fact more socially acceptable for some people, than smoking, whilst 20 years ago, things were the opposite way around.

 Though socially acceptable to drink alcohol, it might not feel okay acceptable to admit to friends or family that alcohol feels like a problem for you.
 It can be hard to admit even to ourselves at first that we have a problem.
 However, if you feel that something is negatively impacting on your life, that may be the sign that a change is needed.

 It is my personal hunch that we go for different substances or experiences for different reasons.
 For example, in my own experience, a cause of emotional eating or food addiction is often anxiety.
 When it comes to smoking, though superficially perhaps about dealing with stress, smoking can be also be rooted in feeling lower self-esteem or not feeling confident.

 Let’s turn our attention to alcohol...

 - What do you really, truly want?

 - What is the role it plays in your life?

 - Would you love to slightly reduce your alcohol consumption?